 Engaging in physical activities such as exercise or sports can be a source of good stress.
-This can improve physical health, including better cardiovascular function, weight management, and reduced risk of chronic diseases such as diabetes and heart disease.
+This can improve physical health, including better cardiovascular function and weight management, and reduce the risk of chronic diseases such as diabetes and heart disease.

 6. Improved Emotional Well-Being